DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/valueErrorBar/displayMode.md

 Specifies whether error bars must be displayed in full or partially.

 ---
-This option accepts the following values.
+This property accepts the following values.

 <table class="dx-table">
     <tr>